vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we introduced vSHARP, a novel Deep Learning-based approach for solving ill-posed inverse problems in (Medical) Imaging.
-We proposed a versatile algorithm that combines the Half-Quadratic Variable Splitting method with the Alternating Direction Method of Multipliers, unrolling the optimization process and incorporating deep neural architectures for denoising and initialization.
-We applied vSHARP to the challenging task of accelerated parallel MRI reconstruction and conducted a comprehensive evaluation against state-of-the-art methods.
+In this work, we introduced vSHARP, a novel deep learning-based approach for solving ill-posed inverse problems in medical imaging, with a focus on accelerated MRI reconstruction.
+Our algorithm integrates the Half-Quadratic Variable Splitting method with the Alternating Direction Method of Multipliers, unrolling the optimization process and incorporating deep neural architectures for denoising and initialization.

-Our results in \Section{sec6} demonstrate that vSHARP achieves superior performance in terms of quantitative evaluation metrics (SSIM, pSNR, NMSE) on two public $k$-space datasets, the Calgary Campinas brain and fastMRI prostate datasets.
-In our experiments, vSHARP consistently outperformed existing methods, showcasing its effectiveness in tackling the complex problem of accelerated MRI reconstruction, especially for high acceleration factors (8$\times$, 16$\times$).
+We conducted a comprehensive evaluation of vSHARP against state-of-the-art methods for accelerated parallel static MRI reconstruction in \Section{subsec5.1}.
+Our results demonstrate that vSHARP achieves superior performance in terms of quantitative evaluation metrics (SSIM, pSNR, NMSE) on two public $k$-space datasets, the Calgary Campinas brain and fastMRI prostate datasets. vSHARP consistently outperformed existing methods, showcasing its effectiveness in addressing the complex problem of accelerated MRI reconstruction, particularly for high acceleration factors (8$\times$, 16$\times$).

+Beyond static MRI reconstruction, we extended vSHARP to 3D to handle accelerated parallel dynamic MRI reconstruction, which involves reconstructing a sequence of images from undersampled multi-coil $k$-space data.
+This task is particularly challenging due to the temporal dimension.
+By adapting the forward and adjoint operators and the Lagrange multiplier module to account for the temporal component and using three-dimensional U-Nets for the z-step, we demonstrated that vSHARP can effectively reconstruct high-quality dynamic MRI sequences.
+Our experiments with the cine cardiac MRI dataset from the CMRxRecon 2023 challenge showed that vSHARP maintains its superior performance in dynamic contexts, with significant improvements in reconstruction quality over baseline methods as shown in \Section{subsec5.2}.